Stupeflix/fontatlas/Readme.md

 Usage
 -----

-You can generate your font atlas and your metadata simply by using...
+You can generate your font atlas and your metadata simply by using:

 ```sh
 $ fontatlas league.ttf
 ````

-... which will generate _league.ttf.json_ and _league.ttf.png_ file.
+This command generates a _league.ttf.json_ meta-data file, and some atlas files which will contain all glyphs (e.g. league.1.png, league.2.png).

 You can also add some parameters for generation, for example: